 Angie moved to Lancaster County with her family in 2013 and thoroughly enjoys life in Amish country.
 She and her husband, Mike, have two teenage daughters who keep life fun and exciting.
 They are members of Christ the King Community Church and serve there in various roles.
 In her spare time, Angie enjoys reading, gardening, playing the piano, and sharing coffee and long walks with friends.
-She and her family particularly enjoy visiting God’s amazing creation in Wyoming where her parents and siblings reside.
+She and her family particularly enjoy visiting God’s amazing creation in Wyoming to visit family.
 Angie began her part-time work at NLAM in February 2016 and continues to babysit for neighbor children and tend to her family on the other days of the week.

 Sharon Givler, BA, MEd